Diane Anderson-Minshall: Career

 Anderson-Minshall has also authored or edited several books.
 She co-edited the anthology of LGBTQ youth writing, Becoming: Young Ideas on Gender, Race and Sexuality (2004), and her autobiographical essays have appeared in several other anthologies.
 Beginning in 2007, she and her husband, Jacob Anderson-Minshall, collaborated on the Blind Eye Mystery series (Blind Curves, Blind Leap and the Lambda Literary Award finalist Blind Faith), following the cases of a San Francisco-based Japanese lesbian detective, through Bold Strokes Books.
 Her first solo fiction, Punishment with Kisses, a mystery involving the murder of a promiscuous lesbian, was released in 2009 by the same publisher.

 Her 2014 memoir, Queerly Beloved: A Love Story Across Genders, co-authored with her husband Jacob, recounts how the two's relationship survived the transition from lesbian couple to husband and wife.
 In 2015, the Golden Crown Literary Society, which celebrates "excellence in sapphic and women-loving-women" stories, honored the couple with a Goldie award in the creative non-fiction category, making Jacob Anderson-Minshall the first openly transgender author to win an award from the organization.

 Anderson-Minshall's advocacy has extended to raising awareness of various issues related to HIV and AIDS, including appearing in a 2015 segment of Larry King Now to bring attention to the high rate of HIV among transgender women.
 The same year, she oversaw the rebranding of Pride Media's HIV Plus magazine to simply Plus, with the new tagline "Because you're more than your status".

-In August 2025, Anderson-Minshall was the first woman to be named Executive Director of GALECA: The Society of LGBTQ Entertainment Critics, a group of more than 550 journalists that presents the Dorian Awards for excellence in mainstream and LGBTQ-themed film, TV, and Broadway/Off-Broadway content.
+In August 2025, Anderson-Minshall was the first woman to be named Executive Director of GALECA: The Society of LGBTQ Entertainment Critics and the group's Dorian Awards for excellence in mainstream and LGBTQ-themed film, TV, and Broadway/Off-Broadway content.